DATA FOR POLICY 2020 CONFERENCE POST-ACCEPTANCE OF CONTRIBUTION

 - The next step is to select from the ‘Upload Type’.
 Here, those submitting Discussion/Forum Papers should select the ‘Publication’ option.
 Then, select ‘Conference Paper’ from the ‘Publication Type’ option.
 Those submitting Presentations should choose the ‘Presentation’ option.

 - Zenodo will generate a DOI, as such under the ‘Basic Information’ section authors should fill only the ‘Tile’, ‘Authors’, ‘Description’ and ‘Key Words’.

 - The default option under ‘Licencing’ is Open access.
 This option is encouraged, however, when appropriate authors can select the restricted options.

 - At this point, authors will be able to ‘Publish’, all other information is optional.

 Submissions should align with the instructions provided by the Data & Policy Journal.

 - Submission Number_Last (family) name of the corresponding author for the paper

 All submissions will be first used for conference discussions and then considered for conference proceedings and other post-conference publications (e.g. special journal issues and policy reports).
-Our team is currently discussing multiple options with prestigious academic publishers.

 Please refer any questions to our team at firstname.lastname@example.org